AETC in Oregon

 The HIV Health Services Center provides team-based care and support services to over 950 highly vulnerable persons living with HIV each year.
 HHSC provides comprehensive, specialized medical care that addresses the chronic, complex needs of low income and uninsured persons living with HIV from early diagnosis to advanced illness (AIDS).
 Services include outpatient medical care (including on-site Hep C treatment and high resolution anoscopy), mental health and substance abuse counseling, case management, health education, HIV prevention and risk reduction support, and treatment adherence counseling.
 HHSC offers on-site chronic disease self management workshops and peer mentoring.
 Because of the infectious nature of HIV and public health mandates, the clinic integrates HIV prevention messages into all aspects of service delivery.
 The clinic is supported by an active Client Advisory Board and a well established network of HIV social services providers.
 In addition, HHSC offers preceptorships to doctors, physician assistants, nurse practitioners, nurses, and pharmacists.

-The majority of HIV & AIDS cases have been reported in Multnomah County, which is home to 20% of the state’s population but accounts for 59% of people living with HIV/AIDS in the state.
+The majority of HIV & AIDS cases have been reported in Multnomah County, which is home to 19% of the state’s population but accounts for 55% of people living with HIV/AIDS in the state.
+People living in the Portland metropolitan area were more likely to be male and MSM than people living with HIV/AIDS in the rest of the state.
+Ten counties reported 50 or more people living with HIV infection at the end of 2011 (Multnomah, Clackamas, Deschutes, Douglas, Jackson, Josephine, Lane, Linn, Marion, and Washington).

 For more information, please contact the Oregon Department of Human Services HIV/STD/TB Programs.